Visyond/website-hugo/site/content/solutions/finserve.md

       slides for live presentations and stress-testing.
-Distribute interactive presentations to internal and external stakeholders, which they can use to ask the spreadsheet ‘what-if’ questions using sliders and dropdowns without actually touching, changing or seeing the model.<br><br>
+Distribute interactive presentations to internal and external stakeholders, which they can use to ask the spreadsheet ‘what-if’ questions using sliders and dropdowns without actually touching, changing or seeing the model.

-      Generate forward looking predictive financial statements, driven by assumptions in your spreadsheet, and automate the preparation of reports based on your settings and accounting standards.
     files:
       - descr: >-
           Create visual interactive presentations and spreadsheet-driven